ENERGY STAR® Solar Thermal Water Heating System

 • Solar collectors are mounted to the roof, usually oriented toward the south, and tilted to catch the maximum amount of solar energy during the day.

 • Pipes making up the solar loop connect the collector to the solar tank, and a pump moves the fluid in a loop.
-The collector warms the fluid, which is then pumped to the solar tank where it heats the water.
-The cooler fluid flows back up to the collector to be reheated.
+The collector warms the fluid, it is pumped to the solar tank where it heats the water, and then the cooler fluid flows back up to the collector to be reheated.

 • The solar storage tank contains the heating heat exchanger and the tap water.
-For an indirect system like this one, a heat transfer fluid is used that does not mix with tap water.
+For an indirect system like this one, a heat transfer fluid is used that does not mix with your tap water.
 The heat from the solar loop is transferred to the water through the heat exchanger.
-A cold-water line connects to the solar tank to refill it as hot water is used.
+A cold water line connects to the solar tank to refill it as you use hot water.

-• The water in the solar tank heated by the sun flows into the inlet of the backup water heater as hot water is used.
+• The water in the solar tank heated by the sun flows into the inlet of the backup water heater as you use hot water.
 If needed, the backup water heater boosts the water temperature up to the setpoint.
-However, if the water from the solar tank is already warm enough, the backup does not turn on at all.
-Backup water heaters ensure there is always enough hot water, regardless of the weather.
+But if the water from the solar tank is already warm enough, the backup does not turn on at all.
+Backup water heaters are there to make sure you always have enough hot water, no matter the weather.
 (Note: Some solar water heaters may not have separate solar tanks and backup water heaters.
 These combine the two into a single tank to save space.)
-Any kind of backup water heater can be used – natural gas or electric, tank-type, or tankless.
+Any kind of backup water heater can be used – gas or electric, tank-type, or tankless.

-• The whole system is linked by a controller that monitors the temperature of the water in the solar tank and the rate of hot water usage.
-Most solar water heaters use smart controllers that allow the water in the solar tank to heat well above the setpoint of the water heater.
+• The whole system is linked by a controller that monitors the temperature of the water in your solar tank and the rate you are using hot water.
+Most solar water heaters use smart controllers that allow the water in the solar tank to heat well above the setpoint of your water heater.
 This allows solar water heaters to store as much solar energy as possible during the day to reduce or eliminate the need for the backup heater to run.
-For example, if the hot water setpoint is 120°F, a solar tank controller may allow the water in the solar tank to heat up to as much as 160°F (depending on the tank) during the day.
+For example, if your hot water setpoint is 120°F, a solar tank controller may allow the water in the solar tank to heat up to as much as 160°F (depending on the tank) during the day.
 Once it hits the maximum temperature, the pump turns off.
-A mixing valve then adjusts the temperature to a safe setpoint as it moves into the plumbing system to avoid scalding risks.
+A mixing valve then adjusts the temperature to a safe setpoint as it moves into your plumbing system to avoid scalding risks.

-Depending on the geographical location, local weather, time of year, and system type, a solar water heating system can provide all the needed hot water in a household.
-But if needed, the backup water heater will turn on from time to time, automatically.
+Depending on the geographical location, local weather, time of year, and system type, your solar water heating system can provide all the needed hot water in a household.
+But when you need it, the backup water heater will turn on from time to time, automatically.